arsam31/SAAC02-Notes/README.md

 #### S3 Replication Options

 - Which objects are replicated.
-  - Default is all source objects, but can select a smaller subset of objects.
+  - Default is all source objects, but can select a smaller subset of objects.(subset means using prefix,tags)
 - Select which storage class the destination bucket will use.
   - Default is the same type of storage, but this can be changed.
 - Define the ownership of the objects.
   - The default is they will be owned by the same account as the source bucket.
-  - If the buckets are in different accounts, the objects in the destination could be owned by the source account and not allowed access.
+  - If the buckets are in different accounts, the objects by default in the destination will be owned by the source account, and this can lead to a situation for destination account not to be able to read those objects because they are owned by diferent aws account.You can change it and set destination account as default owner.
 - Replication Time Control (RTC)
   - Adds a guaranteed level of SLA within 15 minutes for extra cost.
   - This is useful for buckets that must be in sync the whole time.